 This may sound crazy to you, but school used to have typing classes to teach older generations how to type.
 Go ahead – laugh all you want.

-Making extra money these days are much different than a decade ago.
+Making extra money these days is much different than a decade ago.

-Aside from having more financial freedom, learning how to earn money online as a teen will give you time to sharpen your entrepreneur skills and gain valuable life experiences.
+Aside from having more financial freedom, learning how to earn money online as a teen will give you time to sharpen your entrepreneurial skills and gain valuable life experiences.

 Whether you’re looking for a job where you can work alone (because you’re a true introvert), or an early-morning job (just because you’re an early bird), there are plenty of options for you to choose from!

-Without further ado, here are the best online jobs for teenagers that pay.
+Without further ado, here are the best online jobs for teenagers from ages 13 to 18 that pay.

 1. Get Paid for Everyday Activities